Administration

 Patient and compatibility label

-Make sure the patient’s identification band details are identical to information on the compatibility label attached to the pack.
+Make sure the patient’s identification band details are identical to the information on the compatibility label attached to the pack.
 These include:

-• patient first and family name
+• patient first and family name, including spelling

 • patient DOB, and